-Am I Allowed to Sublease my Apartment?
+Am I Allowed to Sublease My Chicago Apartment?

 In certain instances, both the landlord and the tenant may be able to negotiate an agreement that will allow for early termination of the apartment lease in return for an additional payment by the tenant.
 If you negotiate a deal like this, be certain to get all the details in writing signed by the tenant and the landlord.